 Cloud, hosting, virtualization, VPS…each is synonymous with cloud computing.
 Basically, anytime you access servers, services or software through an off-site network or internet, you’re cloud computing.

-In 2013, the hot phrase on the lips of every IT manager is a type of cloud computing called “hybrid cloud”.
-Think of hybrid cloud as the future of cloud computing.
+In 2013, the hot phrase on the lips of every IT manager was a type of cloud computing called “hybrid cloud.”
+Think of the hybrid cloud as the future of cloud computing.

 One Company’s Hybrid Cloud Solution

-We believe so strongly in hybrid cloud that we use it for our own IT needs.
+We believe so strongly in a Hybrid Cloud that we use it for our own IT needs.
 In fact, we utilize the same cloud infrastructure as our customers.
 Vault Networks’ cloud service, vnCloud, is actually a hybrid cloud model.
-We use cloud servers to accommodate future expansion, and physical servers (on site) for core internal processes.
+We use cloud servers to accommodate future expansion and physical servers (on site) for core internal processes.

-The hybrid cloud is a strong IT solution because it:
+The hybrid cloud is a powerful IT solution because of it:

-- • Shields your internal network from congestion by deploying cloud or dedicated web servers when high volumes are expecte
+- Shields your internal network from congestion by deploying a cloud or dedicated web servers when high volumes are expected